 Rehearsal Start: Mid-September

-- Please prepare one of the provided vocal selections for your audition.
+- Please prepare one of the provided vocal selections for your audition (at the end of this page).
 If you are auditioning for a principle character, please choose the selection for that character and indicate it on your audition form.

-- Please fill out the audition form and bring a headshot to your audition.
+- Please fill out this audition form and bring a headshot to your audition.

-- A dance call will be held at 3:00PM.
+- A dance call will be held at 3:00PM the day of auditions.
 Please bring jazz shoes, character shoes, or low tread sneakers.

 - Sign up for your slot here! https://www.signupgenius.com/go/10C0D44ACA82CA5F4CE9-elfjr